Erasmus grant INCLUDE

-The deadline for submitting your application and supporting evidence for the Supplementary Grant is two weeks before your exchange is due to begin, or by 1st September 2018 (whichever is sooner).
+The deadline for submitting your application and supporting evidence for the supplementary grant is two weeks before your placement is due to start.
 If you submit your application after the deadline, it is very likely that there will be a delay in us paying your supplementary grant.

-Please contact email@example.com if you have any questions about the supplementary grant.
+Please contact firstname.lastname@example.org if you have any questions about the supplementary grant for work placements.

 Funding for students with disabilities

 Additional grants are available for students with special needs where participation would not be possible without extra financial support.
 They are available in cases where additional costs would exceed the normal grant allocations and funds cannot be obtained from other sources.